HoussemDellai/aks-course/61_external_dns/Readme.md

 This tutorial describes how to manage custom domain names in Azure DNS using ExternalDNS in AKS.

 External DNS is a Kubernetes controller that watches for new Ingresses and Services with specific annotations, then creates corresponding DNS records in Azure DNS.
+DNS records in Azure DNS.
+It is available as an opensource project in Github: https://github.com/kubernetes-sigs/external-dns.
+It supports more than 30 DNS providers including Azure DNS and Private DNS Zone.

 External DNS pods authenticates to Azure DNS using one of three methods:
 1. Service principal.